 If you are looking for a decent tool that can help with removing other programs, these articles will help you find what you are looking for.

-I hope that I managed to cover all the ways to remove both desktop applications and Windows 8 apps.
+I hope that I managed to cover all the ways to remove both desktop applications and modern apps.
 If you know other methods, don’t hesitate to share them via the comments form below.